Building an Addition in NYC

 - The sprinklers may need to be in the addition and in the original portion of the building.

-Thank You for reading our blog post on Converting an SRO to Multifamily.
+Thank You for reading our blog post on Building an Addition in NYC.

 These are some basic considerations when making an addition to your building.
 I hope this article was helpful.
 If you want to speak with an architect please Contact Fontan Architecture and see if we can help.
 Please feel free to leave questions or comments below.

 Author Jorge Fontan AIA